duelingbenjos/rocketswap/docs/README.md

 RSWP is the governance token of the Rocketswap exchange.
 Paying fees with RSWP on Rocketswap will reduce fees by 25%.
 Additional discounts also apply depending on how much RSWP you are holding in your fuel tank (check the guide section on staking $RSWP).

+### I found a bug!

+Submit an [issue](https://github.com/cloakdkiller/rocketswap/issues) - That way you can check to see if anyone else has reported it and this is also the best way to ensure one of the developers sees it.

 ### How can I get Mainnet TAU?

 Mainnet TAU is available at Txbit